Top 5 waterfalls in Iceland

 It’s time to explore!

 Here in Iceland, we have a lot of waterfalls, they are almost everywhere.
-If you are visiting Iceland you should definitely take some time to explore the waterfalls and observe the beautiful nature that Iceland has to offer.
-We listed down our top 5 waterfalls in Iceland but just to be clear it was a difficult pick – there are many other waterfalls that are phenomenal.
+If you are visiting Iceland you should take some time to explore the waterfalls and observe the beautiful nature that Iceland has to offer.
+We listed down our top 5 waterfalls in Iceland but just to be clear it was a difficult pick – many other waterfalls are phenomenal.

 Here are our top 5:

 Gullfoss waterfall or the Golden fall is without a doubt Iceland‘s most popular waterfall.
 Gullfoss is located in Southwest Iceland in the canyon of Hvítá (e.
 White river) which is fed by Langjökull glacier, the second biggest glacier in Europe.
 The waterfall is one of the most popular tourist attractions in Iceland and it is part of the popular Golden Circle tour.
 The name of the waterfall comes from the color of the water – on a sunny day the water truly looks golden-brown.

 One of our most popular day tours, The Pearl Tour, includes a stop at Gullfoss waterfall.
 For further information, look here: https://mountaineers.is/tours/the-pearl-tour-golden-circle-super-truck-tour-snowmobiling/